Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Change the ``||fwdMotors:right motor to rightServo||``.
 Keep the ``||fwdMotors: left motor to leftServo||``.

-~hint Why did we do this?
+~hint What did that do?
   - We can't have code going to the same servo
   - This is why we are matching right and left hint~